Dental Implants FAQ

 Begin by scheduling a consultation appointment with Dr. Gossett or Dr. Rozanski where we assess your overall health and the health of your jaw.
 Next, we discuss with you the different options that might work best for your situation and design a treatment plan that includes the form of anesthesia you choose.

 Once we’ve completed your implant placement surgery and the healing period has passed, we check your implant to confirm it is ready for your dentist to begin making a crown.
 We offer immediate temporaries in certain cases, which will be discussed during your consultation.

 Will I need to have Bone Grafting?

 When you come in for a consultation, we evaluate the surgical site, discuss the details of your situation, and advise accordingly.
-We use cutting-edge technology to capture images and measure the available bone to determine exact measurements and the necessity of a graft.
+We use cutting-edge technology to capture images and measure the available bone to determine exact measurements and the necessity of a bone graft.